iksi/kirby-fingerprint/readme.md

 ## How to use it?

-Use it as a standalone function or wrap it in a class.
-Be sure to add the contents of `htaccess.txt` to your `.htacces` file in order to point the fingerprinted asset to the right file.
+Make sure you add the contents of `htaccess.txt` to your `.htacces` file in order to point the fingerprinted asset to the right file.

 And then you can use it in PHP as follows: